malike/malike.github.io/_posts/2016-04-05-Design-Thinking-Approach-For-Robotic-Hobbyist-2.md

 ### 2. Check prototype and pick components.

-If this is not your first electronic project you probably would have identified some compnents in the prototype.
+If this is not your first electronic project you probably would have identified some components in the prototype.
 Like the Ultrasonic Sensor and the servos.
 Two servos one for the front and rear legs for movement.

 *New to the hobby [servo](https://www.princeton.edu/~mae412/TEXT/NTRAK2002/292-302.pdf)?
 What about the [HC-SR04 ultrasonic sensor](http://www.elecfreaks.com/store/download/product/Sensor/HC-SR04/HC-SR04_Ultrasonic_Module_User_Guide.pdf)?*